hmddev1/ZEMO/README.md

 ### Notes

-- The zernike_order_list function calculates factorials, p-indices, and q-indices for Zernike polynomials.
+- The zernike_order_list function calculates Zernike polynomials' factorials, p-indices, and q-indices.
 - The robust_fact_quot function removes common elements from lists and calculates product quotients.
 - The zernike_bf function generates Zernike basis functions stored in a complex-valued grid.
 - The zernike_mom function calculates Zernike moments by summing the product of the image and basis functions.